-Based on median values, there is no significant change in the encumbrance of assets compared to the previous year.
+Based on median values, there is a slight reduction of the balance sheet sum and also in the encumbrance of assets compared to the previous year.

 The information above relates to the consolidated assets of Commerzbank Group.
 As a result, no transactions carried out within the Group affect the information on encumbrance.